DiXap/CloudCoverageIndexCalculator/README.md

 # About the Project
 A basic cli app which allows you to calculate the *Cloud Coverage Index* given a sky image.
-No need to worry for pre-processing the image!
+No need to worry for pre-processing!

 # Getting Started
 Since this app is all made with `Python` you're going to need some python-libraries and utilities listed below.